paulzeitz/paulzeitz.github.io/archives/problems_and_solutions.md

 ---
 layout: post
-title: Problems and Solutions from earlier BAMOs
+title: Probls and Solutions from earlier BAMOs

 ---